tensorlayer/TensorLayer/docs/modules/layers.rst

 Modifying Pre-train Behaviour
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Greedy layer-wise pretrain is an important task for deep neural network initialization, while there are many kinds of pre-train methods according to different network architectures and applications.
+Greedy layer-wise pretraining is an important task for deep neural network initialization, while there are many kinds of pre-training methods according to different network architectures and applications.

 For example, the pre-train process of `Vanilla Sparse Autoencoder <http://deeplearning.stanford.edu/wiki/index.php/Autoencoders_and_Sparsity>`_